What is this?

 The intersectionality question

 On this site we only focus on coding characters gender and/or sexuality.
-Future research can combine this analysis with one that looks at race, class, ability, role in the game, etc. However as our own underreview research demonstrates, just considering racial categorization of game characters and reading gender and sexuality across cultures is a nuanced and fraught process.
+Future research can combine this analysis with one that looks at race, class, ability, role in the game, etc. However as our own research demonstrates, just considering racial categorization of game characters and reading gender and sexuality across cultures is a nuanced and fraught process.
 To simplify the site we have not included that information in our in-site coding schema.
-We would love to hear from you if use this site in a project that looks at the intersection of other axes of identity however.
+We would love to hear from you if use this site in a project that looks at the intersection of other axes of identity however, and do have an underlying excel spreadsheet that attempts to track these numbers.

 Fair Use Statement